madtank/nova-act-mcp/README.md

 Try a simple example like this:

 ```
-Can you help me find a teapot on Amazon?
+Can you help me search for news on Google?
 Use the nova-browser tool to:
-1. Go to amazon.com
+1. Start a session on google.com
-2. Search for "tea pots"
+2. Execute the instruction "search for news"
-3. Select the first result
-4. Add it to the cart
+3. Tell me what you see and your reasoning process
 ```

+## Understanding Agent Thinking

+One of the key features of nova-act-mcp is the ability to see the agent's reasoning process.
+When the agent performs actions in the browser, you'll see detailed explanations of:

+1. How it's interpreting your instructions
+2. What elements it sees on the page
+3. Why it's choosing specific actions
+4. How it confirms successful completion

+This transparency helps you understand how the agent is approaching tasks and makes debugging easier when something doesn't work as expected.

 ## Tips for Effective Browser Automation